Fire Emblem Fates: Reception

 Carter found Conquest a much tougher experience from a gameplay perspective, being geared towards dedicated tactical battles within pre-set limits, while finding its story more intriguing than that of Birthright.
 Gwaltney called Conquest a "dark fantasy epic" that asked difficult moral questions, and generally cited the gameplay as harder and consequently more rewarding than that of its counterparts despite sharing tutorial deficiencies with Birthright.
 He also shared his opinions on the music and graphics with Birthright.
 Jose Otero, writing for IGN, frequently noted the game's challenge, while generally sharing his praises with Sullivan's review of Birthright, including slow online elements.
 A point of praise not shared with Birthright was its mission variety.
 Peter Brown, reviewing the game for GameSpot, praised the gameplay variety and the characters' development and meaningful use in battle, while critiquing the plot for being "fairly middle of the road" and did not like the lack of optional side missions.
 Keller noted the harder gameplay structure of Conquest, while noting that its story had a far more comedic tone with its characters.
+In particular, Patricia Hernandez of Kotaku felt that Camilla, a playable character in Conquest, had a personality and appearance that were "sexualized", while Gita Jackson of the same publication described her clothes as making her resemble a dominatrix, saying that "every time you think it's going to do something sensible, it defies expectations".
 McElroy and Frank referred to Conquest as the more challenging of the two physical releases, an opinion shared by Carsillo and Sheridan: the latter added that the game would not make players feel like a hero.
 Robinson called Conquest the "cooler" of the two physical releases, noting its steeper challenge and more engaging cast.